KainoaNewton/draw/README.md

 Your app will be available at <http://localhost:5173>.

+## Acknowledgments

+- [Excalidraw](https://excalidraw.com/) for providing the best open-source drawing tool.
+This wouldn't be possible without them (literally).
+- [macintushar/draw](https://github.com/macintushar/draw) for the original project this was forked from.
+-

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](https://github.com/macintushar/draw/blob/main/LICENCE) file for more details.

 ## Contact

-If you have any questions or suggestions, feel free to reach out!
+If you have any questions or suggestions, feel free to email me at (k@kainoa.me)[mailto:k@kainoa.me]